GarethWoodman/GarethWoodman/README.md

 **Live Demo:** [https://www.dentie..co.uk](https://www.dentie.co.uk)

 A lightweight starter SaaS application built with Next.js 14, TypeScript, DynamoDB, Cognito and Tailwind CSS.
 The idea was inspired by my partner, who is a dentist, and her day-to-day workflows.
-Building it gave me the opportunity to explore how to structure a multi-tenant app with authentication, database integration, and simple UI components.
-Users can create templates with single- and multi-select fields to standardize input for notes or records.
+Building it gave me the opportunity to explore how to structure a web app with authentication, database integration, and simple UI components.
+Users can create templates with single, multi-select and custom fields to standardize input for notes or records.

 **Key Features:**
-- Basic template creation with single- and multi-select inputs
+- Basic template creation with single and multi-select inputs
 - Authentication and database integration via AWS DynamoDB and Cognito
 - Simple responsive UI with Tailwind CSS
 - Lightweight foundation for experimenting with SaaS patterns